 Spalding's catchfly plants will be planted at multiple sites.
-Aspect, pot size (10-cubic inch versus 58cubic inch), and planting season (spring or fall) will all be compared to determine best planting methods for Spalding's catchfly on the Palouse.
-Twenty percent of the Spalding's catchfly planted in an area (or a minimum of 20 plants) will be monitored at each planting location.
-Survival monitoring will be completed annually for at least three years (optimally four to five years) at each site.
-A minimum of three years of monitoring is necessary for Spalding's catchfly due to its dormancy potential.
+Aspect, pot size (10-cubic inch versus 58cubic inch), and planting season (spring or fall) survival rates have been compared from 2013-current date to determine best planting methods for Spalding's catchfly on the Palouse.
+Twenty percent of Spalding's catchfly planted in an area (or a minimum of 20 plants) will be monitored at each planting location.
+Survival monitoring will be completed annually for at least three years (optimally 5+ years) at each site.
+A minimum of three years of monitoring is necessary to determine Spalding's catchfly survival due to its dormancy potential.
 Spalding's catchfly mortality will be determined if the plant has not re-surfaced as a rosette, stem, or flowering plant within a three-year period.
-Spalding's catchfly planting methods are summarized in Erhardt 2021.
+Spring monitoring (between May-early June) is preferred ensure detection of all life stages.
+See planting protocol for more details on Spalding's catchfly planting methods.